Golf’s Brave New World and how to take it one step further

 Nor is the future only concerned with one innovation, as evidenced by June’s inaugural Shot Clock Masters when one-shot penalties will be incurred if the first player in a group takes more than 50 seconds to hit his shot and the other members take longer than 40 seconds.

 In this spirit of free enterprise what follows are further suggestions for golf’s Brave New World.

 If a couple require extended leaps of imagination and a few might be difficult (if not impossible) to stage, don’t overlook them as frivolous nonsense.
 Even the most fanciful have been prompted by the urge to go beyond the norm in order to identify genuine golfing skills which current formats often leave untested.

 1. No Par

-The selection of the host club would be essential for this tournament because it would need a course with at least two long par-3s (yes, for once such holes would have a purpose) and two short par-4s, plus a series of very long par-4s and short par-5s.
+The selection of the host club would be essential for this tournament because it would need a course with at least two long par-3s (for once such holes would have a purpose) and two short par-4s, plus a series of very long par-4s and short par-5s.

-Once that course was identified the notion of par would be ripped up for the week, thus forcing the players to decide how they fret about shots won or lost for themselves.
+Once that course was identified the notion of par would be ripped up for the week, thus forcing the players to fret for themselves about shots won or lost.

 Currently players take very little responsibility for their assessment of what is a good score and where.
 In this event they must determine which of the, for example, six 490-yard holes should require four biffs and which five.
 They must also decide whether three or four strikes are good on the ambiguous 260-yard tests.